|Tim Roufs||extended search|

 It's the same way with a dog.
 A dog isn't supposed to lay by the net.
 He's supposed to walk by the net.
 If he lays by the net you won't catch fish.

 So after we caught the fish I pulled ashore and built a campfire.
 You'd pull ashore and build a big fire right by the river, being careful so that the fire doesn't run.
-Then you'd hang the kettle on, and clean the fish, water it up, rinse out the fish, clean it and cut it into big hunks.
+Then you'd hang the kettle on the fire, and clean the fish, water it up, rinse out the fish, clean it, and cut it into big hunks.
 The kettle was a great big kettle, big enough for one fish.
 You might say it was water-pail size, the size of a fourteen quart pail, a cooking tin.

 Then we'd put the fish in there.
 Ho, we'd watch that boil.
 It makes you hungry to watch that meat, that fish, boiling.
 Fish don't have to be cooked very long, so it didn't take us very long to cook up a meal.
 We mostly boiled everything because there wasn't too much lard around.
-The only grease we had came from the slab pork the government issued out for rations.
+The only grease we had came from the slab pork the government issued out for rations, and the little bit of pork fat we traded for with our wild rice.
 That's where we got our grease, our white lard, wah-bIsh-kii bI-mI-day.
-But we got some other lard out of the tallows that we picked up from the animals that we got.
+But we got some other lard out of the tallows that we picked up from the animals that we got by hunting.
 We'd save the tallow for frying, seasoning, cooking, and boiling.
 And, sometimes, we used grease alone.

 We ate all the fish we wanted.
 We'd eat fish pred'near every Friday in our home.(13) But we'd eat fish whenever we wanted.
 And fish was a pretty good thing to eat.
 We ate fish to get the necessary food requirements for the body.
 Your body requires a certain amount of food from waters.
 It needs lime, limefood.
 Limefood is fish, or anything in the water, like clam shells.
 Well, we don't use clam shells, but I know people that use them.
 Anything that has lime in it, a little lime, is good for your blood.
 Eat a lot of lime food for the flu.
 It's good for you.
 Fish is a requirement.
 We eat fish to get our requirements.